Burger King, Tim Hortons new tax rules won't affect merger

-LOS ANGELES (Reuters) - Burger King Worldwide BKW.N and Tim Hortons Inc THI.TO on Tuesday said their $11.5 billion merger is “moving forward as planned,” as new Treasury Department rules on corporate tax inversions take effect.
+LOS ANGELES, Sept 23 (Reuters) - Burger King Worldwide and Tim Hortons Inc on Tuesday said their $11.5 billion merger is “moving forward as planned,” as new Treasury Department rules on corporate tax inversions take effect.

 “This deal has always been driven by long-term growth and not by tax benefits,” the companies said in a joint statement.